Learning a Language to Enhance Your Travel Experience

 Highest frequency words

-By looking carefully at word frequency lists we can vastly improve our chances of knowing what is being said to us.
+By looking carefully at word frequency lists you can vastly improve our chances of knowing what is being said to us.
 If you can memorize the top 100 most frequent words you’ll be able to understand the vast majority of everyday spoken language.
 And if you know how to ask what something means, you can clear up any other confusion.

 Verb conjugations for the 10 or 20 most frequently used verbs (at least in present tense)